QuChunhe/study/Maths.md

 The term experimental error is used to describe the variation in the responses among experimental units that are assigned the same treatment and are observed under the same experimental conditions.

 In general, a completely randomized design is used when we are interested n comparing t “treatments” .
 For each of the treatments, we obtain a sample of observations.
-The sample sizes ould be different for the individual treatments.
+The sample sizes would be different for the individual treatments.

 In a randomized block design, each treatment appears in every block.